brianshumate/vaultron/README.md

 Other things that can help include:

 - Unset all related Vaultron `TF_VAR_*` environment variables
-- Closing Terminal session/tarting with a fresh Terminal session
+- Close terminal session/start with a fresh terminal session
-- Using the latest release version from GitHub.
+- Use the latest release version from GitHub

 Note that the GitHub Master branch strives to remain relatively stable, but a release is usually preferred.